paulio11/P2-Co-op-Your-Pay/README.md

 **Header**
 - An area at the top of each page containing the logo, a username and a button to open the navigation menu.
 - The icons for the user and menu are from [Font Awesome](https://fontawesome.com/).
 - Within the header, if the user clicks on "Hello Employee" a JavaScript prompt appears asking for the user's name.
 This will save the input in local storage and display on each future page visit.
-Just a little easter egg - isn't local storage fun!
+Just a little easter egg - local storage fun!

 **Sidebar**
 - Clicking the menu button in the header will open the navigation menu.
 Sliding in from the right of the screen using css translation.
 The button for the menu and the menu’s close button are controlled by javascript.